Photo hacks for outdoors life

 28/01/2022

 Outdoors life is a very satisfying motive for photography, there's plenty of natural light, motives and inspiration.
 If you do care to bring your camera along, the possibilities are kind of infinite.
 But what do you end up with?
 Ever snapped a gorgeous sundown, only to find something pale and lame on your screen?
-Are your presumed to be cosy campsite photos, messy and littered with gear?
+Are your, presumed to be, cosy campsite photos, messy and littered with gear?
 Do your paddle buddies get blurry every time?
 Or does your friend get sharp, black shadows in their face in the photos from your hike?
 Then this blogpost is for you, my friend.
 I can't say I'm a master when it comes to photography, but I've picked up a few things along the way that I'd like to share with you.
 So with some of mine and my partners photos, we'll get you through the settings and hacks to get closer to the photos you want to create.

 Gear

 In order to get nice and sharp photos, you basically need three things - a camera, a lens and a tripod.
-The third one might be skipped by leaning towards trees, rocks, supporting your camera on a tree stump etc. But there are some limits beyond which it's very hard to get shape photos, especially in weak light.
+The third one might be skipped by leaning towards trees, rocks, supporting your camera on a tree stump etc. But there are some limits, beyond which it's very hard to get sharp photos, especially in weak light.
 We will talk more about that in the part about exposure.

 Sadly, photography equipment is expensive.
 One way to get around this is to look for gear second hand.
-I got my first zoom lens, from a photo store in Gothenburg, over the internet for a third of the original price.
-A few months later I had to send it for repairs though, since a few contacts stoped working in the cold.
-But I got it back as good as new, even better than when I bought it . and it was still cheaper than buying a new one.
+I got my first zoom lens from a photo store in Gothenburg, over the internet for a third of the original price.
+A few months later I had to send it in for repairs though, since a few contacts stoped working in the cold.
+But I got it back as good as new, even better than when I bought it .
+And it was still cheaper than buying a new one.
 Since my repair (February 2021) the lens has worked just rad.
 In other words, second hand = better for your wallet and the planet.

 There are some good quiz/guides on the internet you can take to see what type of camera or lens that will work for what you want to do.
 To ask around among photographers on Instagram or the local photo club is also a good idea, you'll probably get more honest response from them than the sales people.